Bjørn Helge Riise: On loan to Sheffield United

 The following season however he found first team football much harder to come by under new boss Mark Hughes and by February 2011 he opted to move on loan to Sheffield United for the remainder of the season.
 Whilst at Bramall Lane he scored his first goal in English football, in a 2–0 win over Leeds United.
 With the Blades struggling he could not help to prevent them from being relegated at the end of the season and returned to Craven Cottage having played thirteen times for the Yorkshire club.

 Loan to Portsmouth

 Riise joined Portsmouth on a short-term loan on 26 September 2011.

 Return to Lillestrøm

 On 28 July 2012, Riise was presented as a new Lillestrøm player during half time in their home game with Molde.

 Return to Aalesund

 After three years at Lillestrøm he signed a contract for Aalesund, the club of his hometown and where he started his career.

 Sogndal

 On 16 August he signed for Norwegian club Sogndal Fotball only one day after his contract in Aalesund expired.

 Riise retired after the 2018 season.
+He joined Stabæk as a coach and featured sparsely for its B team.